-The Thanksgiving and Christmas cactus (Schlumbergera bridgesii) are members of the Schlumbergera family, while the Easter cactus is a Rhipsalidopsis.
-The former hails from Brazilian rainforests while the latter is from drier forests.
+The Thanksgiving and Christmas cacti are members of the Schlumbergera family, while the Easter cactus is in the Rhipsalidopsis family.
+The Thanksgiving and Christmas cacti hail from Brazilian rainforests while the Easter cactus is from drier forests.

 Christmas cactus blooms around the winter holidays.
 The Easter cactus plant blooms late winter to early spring.
 Both types have flattened stems, called segments, which are lightly serrated on the edges.
 The segments are actually the leaves of the plant.

 The Easter cactus plant (Rhipsalidopsis gaertneri) comes in a variety of bloom colors.
 Usually they are in bloom at the time of purchase and are common holiday gifts.
 Flower tones range from white to red, orange, peach, lavender and pink.